psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 With a loud clear voice he took the sins.

 "*Thoir dhomh do ciontachd, Adam mhic Anndra rnhic Adam Mòr !* Give me thy sins to take away from thee!
-Lo, now, as I stand here, I break this bread that has lain on thee in corpse, and I am eating it, I am, and in that eating I take upon me the sins of thee, O man that was alive and is now white with the stillness! "
+Lo, now, as I stand here, I break this bread that has lain on thee in corpse, and I am eating it, I am, and in that eating I take upon me the sins of thee, O man that was alive and is now white with the stillness!"

 Thereupon Neil Ross broke the bread and ate of it, and took upon himself the sins of Adam Blair that was dead.
 It was a bitter swallowing, that.
 The remainder of the bread he crumbled in his hand, and threw it on the ground, and trod upon it.
 Andrew Blair gave a sigh of relief.
 His cold eyes lightened with malice.

 "Be off with you, now, Macallum.
 We are wanting no tramps at the farm here, and perhaps you had better not be trying to get work this side Iona; for it is known as the Sin-Eater you will be, and that won't be for the helping, I am thinking!
-There: there are the two half-crowns for you . . . and may they bring you no harm, you that are *Scape-goat* now! "
+There: there are the two half-crowns for you . . . and may they bring you no harm, you that are *Scape-goat* now!"

 The Sin-Eater turned at that, and stared like a hill-bull. *Scapegoat!* Ay, that's what he was.
 Sin-Eater, Scapegoat!
 Was he not, too, another Judas, to have sold for silver that which was not for the selling?
 No, no, for sure Maisie Macdonald could tell him the rune that would serve for the easing of this burden.
 He would soon be quit of it.